ben1post/xarray-simlab-ode/docs/workflow2_variables_components.rst

             return var_list * rate

 In this component, we define a single flux for multiple variables that are flowing out of the system.
 The ``list_input=True`` argument indicates that the variable labels can be supplied at *model setup* as a list.
 The XSO backend aggregates all labeled variables into an array, with the dimension label supplied via ``dims='flow_list'``.
-We need to make sure, that this dimension is also present in the ``dims`` argument of the :func:`xso.flux` decorator, so that the flux function knows how to handle the aggregated variables.
+We need to make sure, that this dimension is also present in the ``dims`` argument of the :deco:`xso.flux` decorator, so that the flux function knows how to handle the aggregated variables.
 The backend automatically routes the flux values to the appropriate variables, here as a negative function.

 This allows for highly flexible complex model setups, as we can easily remove and add state variables, without overcomplicating our model structure.